rescript-lang/bucklescript.github.io/docs/index.md

-BuckleScript: write JS faster, safer and smaller
+BuckleScript: wraite JS faster, safer and smaller
 View on GitHub
 Manual
 Try it